Henry Seamount: Geology

 Dredging has yielded basalt and trachytic rocks which contain anorthoclase and phenocrysts of amphibole, anorthoclase and titanite.
 Apatite, baryte and manganese crusts have also been found.
 The volcanic rocks resemble these from intraplate volcanoes but there are differences to the rocks erupted by El Hierro.
 The rocks show evidence of alteration by seawater and metasomatism; the baryte appears to have been emplaced hydrothermally.

-The seamount is of Cretaceous age, with an age of 126 million years.
-Its formation appears to be unrelated to both the Mid-Atlantic Ridge and the Canary hotspot; it may instead be related to mantle phenomena at the edge of the Northwest Africa craton and with structures of the ocean floor.
+The seamount is of Cretaceous age, with an age of 126 million years, and the thick sediment cover indicates an age of Its formation appears to be unrelated to both the Mid-Atlantic Ridge and the Canary hotspot; it may instead be related to mantle phenomena at the edge of the Northwest Africa craton and with structures of the ocean floor.
+There is evidence that the seamount was reactivated during the last 350,000 years, as a tephra layer found on the seamount appears to originate at Henry Seamount rather than El Hierro.

 Hydrothermal activity

 Henry Seamount is a rare example of a seamount that is hydrothermally active despite being an extinct volcano.
 The summit area is densely covered with clam deposits and structures that appear to be deposits from hydrothermal venting.
 Radiocarbon dating on vesicomyid clams, which occur at cold seeps and hydrothermal vents, have yielded ages of less than 3,350 years, implying recent hydrothermal activity.
 The chemistry of baryte blocks - which also formed through hydrothermal venting - implies that the hydrothermal fluids had a low temperature.
 There is some evidence of present-day hydrothermal flow at Henry Seamount.

 The hydrothermal fluids do not appear to originate at Henry Seamount itself.
 Rather, it may be recharged at neighbouring seamounts and at El Hierro's submarine flanks and arrive at Henry Seamount through aquifers after being heated by volcanic intrusions at El Hierro.
 The heat from intrusions would also drive the circulation.
 More recent research however has identified tephra layers on Henry Seamount that may indicate recent eruptions of the volcano.
 In that case, remnant heat from eruptions may be responsible for the hydrothermal activity.
-Most tephra samples may have come from El Hierro and were transported to Henry Seamount by submarine mass movements.
+Most tephra samples may have come from El Hierro and were transported to Henry Seamount by submarine mass movements, in particular the "Las Playas II" sector collapse at El Hierro.